LackOfMorals/lackofmorals.github.io/_posts/2024-10-17-token-query-api-the-code.md

 Which causes the browser to load the okta sigin page.

-If authentication was successful, then we now have this check to see if we should call the Movies component with a property that holds the value of the id token from the JWT Okta returned to us.
+If authentication was successful, ``` authState.isAuthenticated ``` ,call the Movies component with a property that holds the value of the id token that Okta included to us as part of the received JWT.

 ```
  {authState.isAuthenticated && (